Event Horizon

 subliminally ricochets

-its weaving drunk crochets
+his weaving drunk crochets

-until the fumbling is over,
+until the fumbling is over

-the needlepoint as good as sober.
+and the needlepoint as good as sober

 Explanation